 Balancing Pitta at an early stage is not very difficult.
 Learn to listen to your body.
 These simple steps can bring your Pitta back to balance.

-Diet for Pitta dosha
+Diet for balancing Pitta dosha

 In Ayurveda, food is considered as medicine.
 A proper understanding of what causes imbalances and not eating incompatible foods is the first step to stop the imbalance.
 It has the power to reset the body and balance doshas.

 Since Pitta people are prone to acidity and burning, it is important for them to eat a lot of cooling and soothing foods.
 Pitta people should favour cool, raw and dry food like salads and fruits instead of oily, fried and spicy food.

+Eating too much oily and spicy food can aggravate Pitta and cause a lot of digestive issues.
 Favour sweet, bitter and astringent foods.
 The sweet flavour is very good for Pitta when taken in fewer quantities.

-Eat naturally sweet fruits, vegetables and sweeteners like jaggery instead of processed food with tons of sugar.
+1. Eat naturally sweet fruits, vegetables and sweeteners like jaggery instead of processed food with tons of sugar.

-Fruits like melons, grapes, pineapples, pomegranates, melons, kiwis.
+2. Fruits like melons, grapes, pineapples, pomegranates, melons, kiwis.
 Limit your intake of oranges.

-Eat cooling vegetables like cucumber, potatoes, asparagus, bottle gourd, pumpkin etc.
+3. Eat cooling vegetables like cucumber, potatoes, asparagus, bottle gourd, pumpkin etc.

-Avoid eating paprika, a lot of tomatoes, beets or radishes.
+4. Avoid eating paprika, a lot of tomatoes, beets or radishes.

-Limit your intake of pickles and yoghurt.
+5. Limit your intake of pickles and yoghurt.

-Eat overnight soaked nuts to pacify pitta.
+6. Eat overnight soaked nuts to pacify pitta.
 Soaked nuts possess beneficial oils without pitta aggravating heat.

-Dairy can be used to cool down pitta.
+7. Dairy can be used to cool down pitta.
 Buttermilk or cold milk are two great options to pacify pitta.

-Choose spices like cardamom, fennel, coriander and parsley over herbs like ginger, garlic and cinnamon which are hot and acidic.
+8. Choose spices like cardamom, fennel, coriander and parsley over herbs like ginger, garlic and cinnamon which are hot and acidic.

-Breathing exercises for pitta dosha
+Breathing exercises for balancing pitta dosha

 Spend time in nature

-Spend at least 10 mins every day to connect with nature and observe little things that make this universe magical.
+Waking up early and walking in dewy grass can dramatically reduce pitta in the body.
+Spend at least 10 mins every day to connect with nature and observe little things in nature.
 This will calm down your over-analytical brain.